ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 ### Provision subnets and virtual server instances
 {: #terraform-provision}

-The set of Terraform files under the `vpc-app-deploy/tf` folder of the `vpc-tutorials` repository implements the architecture of the _Private and public subnets in a Virtual Private Cloud_ tutorial.
+The set of Terraform files under the `vpc-app-deploy/tf` folder of the `vpc-tutorials` repository implements the architecture of the _Public frontend and private backend in a Virtual Private Cloud_ tutorial.

 The script [vpc-app-deploy/tf/main.tf](https://github.com/IBM-Cloud/vpc-tutorials/blob/master/vpc-app-deploy/tf/main.tf) contains the definition of the resources.
 It imports a Terraform _module_ shared with this other tutorial: